Pavdig/dtools/README.md

    ```bash
    ./docker_tool_suite.sh
    ```
-   *The script will auto-install dependencies (openssl, 7zip) and guide you through the initial setup wizard.*
+   *The script may ask you to install dependencies (openssl, 7zip) and guide you through the initial setup wizard.*

-## 📖 Usage
+## 🛠️ Usage

 **Interactive Mode:**
 Run with sudo to access the menu: